BrannanC/BigBrainalyzer/README.md

 Samples must be unzipped.
 The final step of BigBrainalyzer zips the malware with the password `infected`.

-There's very little error handling or comments, so good luck.
+There's very little error handling or comments, and the code is a mess, so good luck.
 Feel free to make PRs, ping me on discord, steal some or all of this, whatever.